JLighter/aura.nvim/README.md

 # Usage

-You can already cone this repository from your favorite package manager to neovim.
+You can already clone this repository from your favorite package manager to neovim.

 I personaly prefer Packer but i think it'll work on yours if you translate this command :